UK lawmakers call for ban on former bosses for HBOS failure

 The Commission said 25 billion pounds was lost on bad corporate loans, and there were losses of 15 billion at its international business and 7 billion at its treasury unit.

-The report said the role played by the FSA, Britain’s financial regulator which was replaced last week by two new bodies, had been “thoroughly inadequate”.
+The report said the role played by Britain’s financial regulator had been “thoroughly inadequate”.

-Britain’s finance ministry said the failure of HBOS was a “symptom of the financial crisis and the regulatory system in place at that time”.
-It said the introduction of a tighter regulatory regime would help to prevent future failures.
+Britain’s Finance Ministry said the failure of HBOS was a “symptom of the financial crisis and the regulatory system in place at that time”.
+It said the introduction of a tighter regulatory regime would help prevent future failures.

 The responsibilities of the FSA have been passed to two new bodies, the Financial Conduct Authority and the Prudential Regulation Authority.